AdamWhittingham/personal-site/_posts/2022-12-02-good-questions-as-a-candidate.md

 > How much autonomy will I have?

-> How were your/the teams most recent objectives decided and communuicated?
+> How were your/the teams most recent objectives decided and communicated?

 > What is the process to order a book or go to a conference?